 The Trust offers two separate granting programs annually – Micro-Grants, and Full & Research Grants

-The application period for Micro-Grants is now open!
+The next application period for Micro-Grants Grants will open February 2018.

 Grants of up to $2,000 are available for new or existing activities that promote permanency options for BC’s children and youth.
 These small grants are intended for the following purposes: